fiatconnect/specification/fiatconnect-api.md

 1. `fiatType`: The type of fiat currency used for the transfer.
 2. `cryptoType`: The type of cryptocurrency used for the transfer.
-3. `amount`: The amount of either fiat or cryptocurrency selected for the quote.
+3. `fiatAmount`/`cryptoAmount`: The amount of either fiat or cryptocurrency selected for the quote.
-4. `fiatAccountType`: The *type* of fiat account being used for the transfer.
-5. `region`: The user's geographical region.
+4. `region`: The user's geographical region.

 We will explore the precise syntax and semantics of each of these parameters later.
 If a provider is unable to service a transfer given specific quote parameters for whatever reason, the provider should return an error code that details why the quote failed.
 In